 - 1 cup uncooked wild rice blend - yields about 2.5 to 3 cups cooked rice, see note below

 - 1 teaspoon dried oregano

-- Stir in 3 cups cooked rice and cooked turkey.
+- Stir in the cooked rice and cooked turkey meat.
 Season with salt and pepper to taste.
-Bring to a boil and then bring the heat back down to a simmer.
-Cook for 15 minutes, covered.
+Bring back to a boil and then simmer for another 5 minutes, or until heated through.
+If needed, add more broth until desired consistency.

 - Finish it with half-and-half until warm.
 Serve with bread or crackers.
 Enjoy!